Frequently Asked Questions

 Q: Is there wireless access at the track?

 A: There is currently no Wi-Fi access for spectators.

 Q: Is there a radio broadcast of the race?

 A: Yes, the race can be heard on local radio station WWOJ 99.1 FM or on the Raceway's own 100.7 FM frequency.
-Three jumbo screens also show the network television broadcast.
-Download the IMSA and WEC apps for more ways to watch and get race information.
+Jumbo screens also show the network television broadcast and the track feed.
+Download the IMSA app for more ways to watch and get race information.

 Q: What about hotel accommodations?

-A: It is very difficult to find hotel rooms within 60 miles of Sebring as they are usually booked far in advance.
-If you don’t mind the drive, we suggest hotels in Sarasota/Bradenton, Winter Haven, Lake Wales or Okeechobee, all slightly more than an hour away.
+A: It is often difficult to find hotel rooms within 60 miles of Sebring as they are usually booked far in advance.
+If you don’t mind the drive, we suggest hotels in Winter Haven, Lake Wales or Okeechobee, all slightly more than an hour away.
 Also consider condo rentals or private home stays.
-Contact the Sebring Chamber of Commerce for information or visit the accomodations tab at sebringraceway.com.
+Contact the Sebring Chamber of Commerce for information.

 Q: What is the nearest commercial airport to Sebring?

 A: Orlando, Tampa, West Palm Beach and Fort Myers airports are about two hours away.
-Sarasota-Bradenton International Aiport is approxiamtely 90 minutes away.
+Sarasota-Bradenton International Airport is approximately 90 minutes away.
 Miami International Airport is about a three-hour drive.
 Rail service is limited, although Amtrak has a station in Sebring.